Bachelor of Science in Criminal Justice

 Cyber law and governance is complex and challenged by ever-evolving changes in technologies.
 Students will gain knowledge in the legal and regulatory aspects of surveillance, data collections, privacy, search and seizure, national security, personal data, and liability.
 The course will make the legal aspects accessible to the non-attorney whose daily practice is guided by sophisticated legislative and regulatory frameworks.

 This course presents an overview of digital evidence and computer crime by focusing on a systematic approach to investigating a crime based on the scientific method.
-This course explores the practical realities of investigating wrongdoing in complex technological environments.
-Students will learn to manage the lifecycle of investigation from crime scene to courtroom and will explore a range of topics and skills necessary for the investigator to collaborate with forensic specialists, attorneys, and other professionals.
-Prerequisite: CJ 361.
+Students explore the practical realities of investigating wrongdoing in complex technological environments.
+The course follows the lifecycle of investigation from crime scene to courtroom and covers a range of topics and skills necessary for the investigator to collaborate with forensic specialists, attorneys, and others.

 Network Security (5)